Frequently Asked Questions

 I am graduating soon.
 Who do I contact to find out about commencement?

-Students may contact Office of Student Development and International Programs at (818) 677-2393 or visit the Commencement website.
+Students may contact the Office of Student Development and International Programs at (818) 677-2393 or visit the Commencement website.
 Please note: Liberal Studies majors participate in the College of Humanities Commencement Ceremony and wear a dark blue tassel.